 Whether you have HS, another skin condition, or recurring ingrown hairs, you may find comfort in support groups or online forums.
 Connecting with others who know what you’re going through can help you feel less alone.
 It’s also a great way to learn about available treatment options.

 Do you experience ingrown hairs?
 What steps have you taken to avoid or manage ingrown hair cysts?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.